duleorlovic/blog/_posts/2016-05-31-apns-gcm-push-notifications-using-ionic.markdown

 > You cannot sign in to iCloud because there was a problem verifying the
 > identity of this Mac.
 Try restarting your Mac and signing in again

+# How to generate Push Notification cert

+How to generate Push Notification cert

+* developer.apple.com - account
+* Certificates, Identifiers, … App Ids
+* Push notifications -  DEV for testing, production for app store and test flight -> generate
+* Keychain -> Certificate assistant -> generate request for certificate with authority
+* Upload that file to push notification screen on generate Dev/Prod SSL client form
+* Follow steps to generate cert file
+* Import that file as a login keychain (Note that it has to have keychain linked to certificate to be able to export it as a .p12 file)
+* Export certificate as a .p12 file
+* Terminal, navigate to root folder of .p12
+* openssl pkcs12 -in yourcert.p12 -out yourcert.pem -nodes -clcerts

+# iPhone tips

+* to close any app use double click on home button and swipe up
+* sometimes you need to restart Settings app (geard icon) to be able to set up variables for specific app

 # GCM Server side in ruby

 You need to register a project on <https://console.developers.google.com> and